 How it works:

 2. Results will be reviewed regularly for potential matches.
 Farmer and landowner will be contacted to discuss options and make arrangements for a visit.
-Farmers may also use the farm numbers on the current listings map to request information on specific listings.
 We also recommend all participating in FarmLink check out our FarmLink specific resources page.

 3. Lease and purchase agreements will be made solely through the parties involved.
 Thurston Conservation District staff are available to facilitate conversations, provide lease templates, and answer questions.